 Oily T-Zone?
 Here’s How to Deal

 The first step in caring for your skin is finding the right face wash.
-The goal is to remove impurities, dirt and of course, excess shine on your T-zone, without eliminating your skin’s natural oils.
-If you have an oily T-zone accompanied by dry cheeks, it’s especially important that your cleanser doesn’t dry out the rest of your facial skin further.
-For a mild, mattifying cleanser that won’t strip your skin dry, we recommend the Vichy Normaderm PhytoAction Daily Deep Cleansing Gel.
-Stick to a cleansing schedule of twice per day, once in the morning and once at night, as cleansing any more than that can cause your skin to dry out.
+The goal here is to remove impurities, dirt and — you guessed it — excess shine from your T-zone without completely eliminating your skin’s natural oils.
+This can irritate your skin and cause your skin to produce more oil to compensate.
+If you have an oily T-zone accompanied by drier patches, it’s especially important that your cleanser doesn’t dry out the rest of your skin.
+For a mild, mattifying cleanser that won’t strip your skin, we recommend the Vichy Normaderm PhytoAction Daily Deep Cleansing Gel.
+Stick to a cleansing schedule of twice per day, once in the morning and once at night.

-An oily T-zone indicates excess sebum production, but that’s no reason to skip moisturizer.
-No matter your skin type, it needs daily hydration.
-That said, finding a moisturizer that can hydrate dry areas and mattify oily areas is tricky.
+An oily T-zone indicates excess sebum production, which could be a result of dehydration.
+So while it’s tempting to skip moisturizer, the right formula can actually help balance your skin.
 We recommend a lightweight, oil-free moisturizer like La Roche-Posay Effaclar Mat.
 Apply the formula sparingly on your T-zone for long-lasting hydration without a greasy-looking finish.

-If you have oily skin, you know the struggle of that midday shine on your T-zone that threatens to ruin your makeup.
-To sop up excess oil and reduce shine in a pinch — without ruining your carefully-crafted beat — reach for blotting papers.
-Pop a pack in your handbag, and you’re all set for on-the-go touch-ups throughout the day as needed.
+If you have oily skin, you know the struggle of that midday shine.
+To sop up excess oil in a pinch — without ruining your carefully crafted beat — reach for blotting papers.
+Pop a pack in your handbag and you’re all set for on-the-go touch-ups throughout the day as needed.
 Our favorite are the NYX Professional Makeup Blotting Papers.

 Just like finding the right cleanser and moisturizer is key, using the proper cosmetics is also important.
-When you’re ready to apply your makeup, start with a primer that can help reduce excess shine.
-We like the Urban Decay De-Slick Complexion Primer.
-For foundation, mattifying formulas are a great option for oily skin types.
-If your skin is still looking a little too shiny for your liking, dab a setting or pressed powder onto your T-zone to diminish any lingering sheen.
-Pro tip: Keep powder in your bag, along with your blotting papers, for touch-ups throughout the day.
+When applying makeup, start with a primer that can help reduce excess shine, like the L'Oréal Paris Infallible Pro Matte Lock Primer.
+When it comes to foundation, look for a mattifying formula.
+If your skin is still looking a little too shiny for your liking, dab a setting or pressed powder, like the NYX Professional Makeup Can’t Stop Won’t Stop All Day Mattifying Powder, onto your T-zone.